liam-prevelige/VaccineFinder/README.md

 Find available vaccine locations at CVS, RiteAid, and Walgreens in your area.

-Install using:
+Windows installation instructions:
+If you don't have git, open https://git-scm.com/download/win

+1. Open command prompt/terminal and paste:
 ```
 git clone https://github.com/liam-prevelige/VaccineFinder.git
 ```

-Open the .py file, fill in your address, and run the file.
+2. Once downloaded, open find_vaccines.py (IDE/notepad), fill in the inputs with your info, and save/close.
+3. Run setup_environment.bat
 A popup will notify you when there's a vaccination opening.

 Scheduling links: